vijayvenkat/openstack-netscaler-ci/README.rst

   mkdir -p $WORKSPACE/logs
   cleanup_host

 **NOTE** The above script is dependent on https://github.com/openstack-infra/config/blob/master/modules/jenkins/files/slave_scripts/subunit2html.py copy this to /usr/local/jenkins/slave_scripts/subunit2html.py

 Uploading logs
 ~~~~~~~~~~~~~~
 Plan for a way of sharing the log files in the public domain.
+Only then
+the community members will be able to have a look at the test results.
 At Citrix, we have used sharefile.
 We might be able to contribute space
 for community depending on the number of requests received.
 Please
 feel free to shoot a mail to me.
-We will take a call by next week.
+We will take a call by next week (Jan-25).

 Vote
 ----
 The final step in the process is to vote (+1/-1) depending on the result.
 There are three kinds of voting available in the gerrit system.
 The 3rd
-party infrastruce is expected to do the 'Verified' votes.
+party infrastructure is expected to execute the 'Verified' votes.
 Apply for a service account in openstack as per the details specificed in
 http://ci.openstack.org/third_party.html#requesting-a-service-account
 Use the ssh key to execute a Verified vote.
 An example is given below